Fpandax/SODGO/README.md

 | experiment | https://drive.google.com/drive/folders/1FIMibwHAQh4JqNlonB4oafRUskNPsPEm?usp=drive_link | Downstream task datasets |

 ### Folder structure
+- The `data_load` folder process go.obo generates triples and dataset partitions.
-- The `basc` folder contains the main model SODGO, as described in Section 2 of the paper.
+- The `basic` folder contains the main model SODGO, as described in Section 2 of the paper.
 - The `experiment` folder is for embedding analysis, corresponding to Sections 3.1 and 3.2 of the paper.
 - The `downstream` folder contains the downstream tasks, as described in Section 3.3 of the paper.